-- 6. This data indicates that it would be appropriate for such a group to reside within the auspices of the Joint Meeting or WP.15, or perhaps both; because they have the largest percentage of papers that deal with these issues.
+- 6. This data indicates that it would be appropriate for such a group to reside within the auspices of the Joint Meeting or WP.15, or perhaps both; because they have the largest percentage of papers that deal with these issues, as opposed to the UN Sub-Committee which deals with significantly less of these issues.
 Thus, we are proposing the creation of a working group to deal with these issues, a group which we are not seeking to chair but to participate in. - 7.
 In the United Kingdom's view, this editorial group could provide a number of benefits: - It would provide the necessary time and space to discuss proposed changes in full;